 After reading that, I know that the stuff I had read in the first five paragraphs was supposed to show that there are three causes of conflict that involve, respectively, gain, safety, and reputation.
 That tells me how to chop up the text.
 You can see the fruits of my labor in the gray outline headings that I added to the text.

 Another useful technique is to look for the trees, especially at the beginning of a chapter.
-Trees?
-Well, conceptual trees.
-Early modern authors often start off with a root idea and branches; that’s what I am calling a conceptual tree.
+What I mean is that early modern authors often start off with conceptual trees, with a root idea and branches.
 For example, at the beginning of chapter thirteen, Hobbes says that people are equal in body and mind.
 The next logical part of the paragraph makes the point about bodily equality and the one after that is about mental equality.
 If you pay attention to the first sentence, you know where to find the major break points in the rest of the paragraph.

 The early moderns loaded up their writing with little tips like that.
 Once you get in the habit of looking for them, you will find that they are very useful.
 Plus it’s kind of fun to search them out.
 It’s like finding clues in an ancient map.